A phase transition for measure-valued SIR epidemic processes

 where

 When there is no confusion about the initial configuration $\mu$, we omit $\mu$ and write $P^{\alpha,\vep,\beta,\gamma}$ and sometimes just write $P$.
-Note that $P^{\alpha,\vep,0,\gamma}$ denotes the law of a Dawson-Watanabe process without any local time killing, and $P^{\alpha,0,0,\gamma}$ the law of driftless Dawson-Watanabe process.
-By (a scaled version of) Proposition \ref{prop:BRW_envelope} we see that when $\beta>0$,
+Note that $P^{\alpha,\vep,0,\gamma}$ denotes the law of a Dawson--Watanabe process without any local time killing, and $P^{\alpha,0,0,\gamma}$ the law of driftless Dawson--Watanabe process.
+By (a scaled version of) Proposition \ref {propBRWenvelope} we see that when $\beta>0$,

-where $U^{\alpha,\vep,\beta,\gamma}$ has law $P_{\mu}^{\alpha,\vep,\beta,\gamma}$, $U^{\alpha,\vep,0,\gamma}$ has law $P_{\mu}^{\alpha,\vep,0,\gamma}$ and the above notation means we can define versions of these processes on the same space with $U_t^{\alpha,\vep,\beta,\gamma}\le U_t^{\alpha,\vep,0,\gamma}$ for all $t\ge 0$ almost surely.
-Furthermore, by Lemma \ref{lemma:Girsanov}, the laws $P_{\mu}^{\alpha,\vep,0,\gamma}$ and $P_{\mu}^{\alpha,0,0,\gamma}$ are related to each other via the likelihood ratio
+where $U^{\alpha,\vep,\beta,\gamma}$ has law $P_{\mu}^{\alpha,\vep,\beta,\gamma}$, $U^{\alpha,\vep,0,\gamma }$ has law $P_{\mu}^{\alpha,\vep,0,\gamma}$ and the above notation means we can define versions of these processes on the same space with $U_t^{\alpha,\vep,\beta,\gamma}\le U_t^{\alpha,\vep,0,\gamma}$ for all $t\ge0$ almost surely.
+Furthermore, by Lemma \ref{lemmaGirsanov}, the laws $P_{\mu}^{\alpha,\vep,0,\gamma}$ and $P_{\mu}^{\alpha,0,0,\gamma }$ are related to each other via the likelihood ratio

 We introduce the following notation: